I’ll be straightforward: You need a Content Management System (CMS) because the world has never been so interconnected. Hold on, and I’ll explain why.

 4. It offers support for organic search optimization

-Every business manager that seeks to establish a website as a reference in the market knows that: it’s crucial to understand and apply the techniques and strategies for organic search optimization, the so-called SEO (Search Engine Optimization).
+Every business manager who seeks to establish a website as a reference in the market knows that: it’s crucial to understand and apply the techniques and strategies for organic search optimization, the so-called SEO (Search Engine Optimization).

 SEO’s role is to increase the chances of your page being found online via search engines, such as Google.